zagheeee/chat-app/README.md

 ## Available Scripts

+When you copy the projejct to your hard drive, first write:

+### `npm i`

+to get the node_modules installed, so the app runs how it was supposed to.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm start`